 Official secondary signatures for units are available for download here.

 When displaying multiple logos on print publications and electronic communications the text for each unit may be stacked in alphabetical order (or order of importance of sponsorship or similar) underneath the vertical university signature.
 See example shown below.
+Multiple units can be listed ONLY in the vertical format.
+The horizontal option is not avaible for multiple unit listings.
 Using multiple secondary signatures on a single piece can be repetitive and visually confusing.
-Using the main university signature and listing the units in a university approved font (Futura for example) is an acceptable method of displaying support or involvement of multiple units.
-If assistance is needed with typesetting a multiple unit logo arrangement - as described above - please contact OPA’s design services group by filling out a request form here.
+Using the main university signature and listing the units in a university approved font (Futura for example) is an acceptable method of displaying support or involvement of multiple units also.
+If assistance is needed with typesetting a multiple unit vertical logo arrangement - as described above - please contact OPA’s design services group by filling out a request form here.

 Along with the official MSU maroon being Pantone 505, below is a sample of approved support and accent colors that can be used in promoting the academic side of the university in print and on the web.
 Secondary accent colors may be used as a way to highlight an area in a color that works with maroon, but isn’t maroon for those instances when you need to draw attention through supporting colors while still promoting MSU.
 You cannot use the secondary/accent colors without using maroon.
 Maroon should always be the dominant color in university publications.

-An Adobe swatch library file for the above PMS colors is available for download here.
+Adobe swatch library files for the above colors are available for download here.

 The university seal is the formal identifier of Mississippi State University.
 The seal was adopted by the institution in 1932 and has been modified several times since then.
 Elements in use since the 1890s include a sword, symbolizing the military character of the early institution, and a key, representing the "key to knowledge."
 The shield, symbolizing the federal role in a land-grant institution, has been part of the design since its inception.
-Use of the seal should be restricted to official university documents, such as diplomas, high-level certificates, awards, annual reports, and letterhead from the Office of the President.
+No alterations or overlapping graphics are permitted with the seal.
+The minimum diameter of the seal is 5/8".
+Use of the seal should be restricted to business cards and official university documents, such as diplomas, high-level certificates, awards, annual reports, and letterhead from the Office of the President.

 These marks cannot take the place of the primary university signatures on publications and websites promoting the academic side of the university.
 Use of the M-State mark is for athletic related promotions.